 This guide tests the operator choice on speed versus cost, the Thong Sala arrival reality, and the Full Moon Party demand spike that catches Koh Tao divers heading south for the monthly weekend.
+If you have an onward connection the same day, take the fast catamaran.
+If budget is the priority and timing is loose, the slow tier is fine.
+Skip the afternoon sailing if you are heading across in the October to December monsoon.

 Koh Tao to Koh Phangan at a glance